esamueljsx/esamueljsx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...

 -->

+- 🔭 I’m currently on HNG Internship as a Front End Developer

-- 🌱 I’m currently learning Softwaare Development
+- 🌱 I’m currently learning Software Development

 <!--
 - 👯 I’m looking to collaborate on ...